kneuro/survey/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg?style=flat-square)](https://www.gnu.org/licenses/agpl-3.0)

 # Survey
-A multi-language, cross platform program that asks a series of questions in a survey form and prints the collected answers.
+A multi-language program that asks a series of questions in a survey form and prints the collected answers.

 # Purpose